martinbra/pyphoon/README.md

   -s {north,south}, --hemisphere {north,south}
                         Hemisphere from where to show moon.
 North by default -S {north,south}, --hemispherewarning {north,south}
-                        The same as -s and --hemisphere, but shows a reminder under the phase text when showing it from the south hemisphere.
-North by default
+                        The same as -s and --hemisphere, but shows an hemisphere reminder under the phase text.
 ~~~~

 By default the number of lines is 30 and the date is today.